Buckinghamshire-Digital-Service/buckinghamshire-council/docs/contributing.md

     If so, do this in your local branch and push the changes again.

 1. Create a Merge Request on GitLab for the new branch to the `release` branch.
-    Proceed with the normal review and process to make sure we want to include these changes into the project.
+    Proceed with the normal review process to make sure we want to include these changes into the project.